-After arriving in June, Pring first searched Great Bay, but found nothing of value.
-Pring then took his two ships -- the 26-ton Discoverer and the 50-ton Speedwell -- south to Cape Cod.
-There they found the Sassafras they sought.
-Sassafras was believed to possess medicinal qualities.
+After arriving in June, Pring first searched Great Bay in New Hampshire, but found nothing of value.
+Pring then took his two ships — the 26-ton Discoverer and the 50-ton Speedwell — south to Cape Cod.
+There they found the sassafras they sought.
+Sassafras, they believed, possessed medicinal qualities.

 “As for trees,” Pring wrote in his diary, “the country yieldeth Sassafras, a plant of sovereign virtue for the French Pox, and as some of late have learnedly written, good against the Plague and many other maladies.”

-Pring loaded the Discoverer with all it could carry and sent it back to England in July to satisfy his backers that they would receive a return on their investment, or, as he put it, “to give some specific contentment to the adventurers.”
+Pring loaded the Discoverer with all the sassafras it could carry and sent it back to England in July to satisfy his backers.
+He wanted to convince them they’d receive a return on their investment, or, as he put it, “to give some specific contentment to the adventurers.”

 The nature of these encounters varied.
 Some were friendly and others confrontational.
-In some cases, he reported, as many as 60 Wampanoag would visit his encampment and his company gave them different types of food to eat.
-In one instance, Pring reports that a member of his crew entertained the crowd by playing a Gitterne, which was a sort of guitar.
+In some cases, Pring reported, as many as 60 Wampanoag would visit his encampment and his company gave them different kinds of food to eat.
+In one instance, Pring reported a member of his crew entertained the crowd by playing a Gitterne, sort of a guitar.

 However, relations were not universally cordial.
-Pring reported that the Wampanoag were frightened of the two mastiffs that accompanied the voyage and when the crew felt threatened they would release the dogs to clear the area.
+Pring reported that the Wampanoag were frightened of the two mastiffs that accompanied the voyage.
+When the crew felt threatened they would release the dogs to clear the area.
 The Wampanoag, Pring reported, were more afraid of the two dogs than they were of 20 men.

-"On a day about noon tide while our men which used to cut down Sassafras in the woods were asleep, as they used to do for two hours in the heat of the day, there came down about seven score savages armed with their bows and arrows and environed our house, or barricade, wherein were four of our men alone with their muskets to keep sentinel, whom they sought to have come down to them, which they utterly refused and stood upon their guard.
+“There came down about seven score savages armed with their bows and arrows and environed our house, or barricade,” wrote Pring.
+“Wherein were four of our men alone with their muskets to keep sentinel, whom they sought to have come down to them, which they utterly refused and stood upon their guard.”

 “Our master likewise being very careful and circumspect having not past two with him in the ship put the same in the best defense he could, lest they should have invaded the same, and caused a piece of great ordinance to be shot off, to give terror to the Indians and warning our men which were asleep in the woods.”

 After hearing the alarm, the men returned to the ship with the two mastiffs leading the way to keep the wary Wampanoag at bay.
-The Wampanoag succeeded in driving the Speedwell away, however, setting fire to an area of forest a mile wide and coming up to the Speedwell in boats.
+The Wampanoag succeeded in driving the Speedwell away, however.
+They set fire to an area of forest a mile wide and came up to the Speedwell in boats.

-Pring didn’t record what he or his crew had done to wear out their welcome, but he set the Speedwell on a return course to England, arriving in October.
+Pring didn’t record what he or his crew had done to wear out their welcome.
+But he quickly set the Speedwell on a return course to England, arriving in October.